referrerpolicy=no-referrer-when-downgrade

 To tightly couple pallet-foo and pallet-author, we use Rust’s supertrait system.
 When a pallet makes its own trait Config be bounded by another pallet’s trait Config, it is expressing two things:

-1. that it can only exist in a runtime if the other pallet is also present.
+1. That it can only exist in a runtime if the other pallet is also present.

-2. that it can use the other pallet’s functionality.
+2. That it can use the other pallet’s functionality.

 pallet-foo’s Config would then look like: